rizsotto/Bear/README.md

 Workaround could be to disable the security feature while running Bear.
 (This might involve reboot of your computer, so might be heavy workaround.)
 The other option could be to use tools which are using compiler wrappers.
-(It inject a fake compiler which does record the compiler invocation and calls the real compiler too.)
+(It injects a fake compiler which does record the compiler invocation and calls the real compiler too.)
 An example for such tool might be [scan-build][scanbuild].
 The build system shall respect `CC` and `CXX` environment variables.